Welcome to Hamdon Medical Centre

 If you need help or advice not related to coronavirus, please use the NHS website or your GP surgery website for health information and advice.

-Please use the NHS App, or e-consultations like ‘Ask my GP’ and remote access wherever possible.
+Please use the NHS App, or ‘Ask my GP’ and remote access wherever possible.

 To protect you, our staff and other patients you must not attend your GP surgery without prior agreement.
-If you need urgent medical attention, please contact your GP surgery by telephone or online.
-You will be given a telephone triage appointment to make sure that you are cared for by the right person, in the right place for your illness.
+If you need urgent medical attention, please contact your GP surgery via Ask my GP (link above).
+Your request will be assessed to make sure that you are cared for by the right person, in the right place for your illness.

 If you are contacting us by mobile phone, please make sure that your phone is well charged and that you are in a good signal area for reception.
 This will make sure that we can have a clear and uninterrupted discussion with you.

-The majority of people will be assessed and treated over the phone wherever possible.
+The majority of people will be assessed and treated over the phone or via online consultation wherever possible.

 If any patient is assessed as needing to be seen face to face, this will be arranged.
 However, the appointment may not take place at your own GP surgery and may not be with a clinician of your choice.
 We will be sharing duties and responsibilities across our south Somerset practices in order to make the most of our available resources while keeping you, and our staff, as safe as possible.